1957 Mille Miglia: Race

 Soon after the race started, Maserati's hopes vanished.
 Before the event even started, Behra was out, having crashed his 450S during pre-test.
-As for Moss, he was forced to retire soon after the start having rather dangerously snapped a brake pedal and Herrmann did not get as far as the Ravenna checkpoint.
+Moss was forced to retire soon after the start, having rather dangerously snapped a brake pedal.
+Herrmann did not get as far as the Ravenna checkpoint.

 In Guidizzolo, less than 40 miles from the finish in Brescia, de Portago's front tyre exploded.
-He lost control of the car; hit a telephone pole, jumped over a brook, hitting several spectators.
+He lost control of the car; it hit a telephone pole, jumped over a brook, then hit several spectators.
 The Ferrari then bounced back on the road, hitting more spectators, slid over the road, spinning, and ended up, wheels down, in a brook at the other side of the road.
-Besides de Portago, his American navigator Edmund Gunner Nelson, ten spectators – among them five children – lost their lives.
-A further 20 were injured.
+In addition to de Portago, his American navigator Edmund Gunner Nelson and nine spectators – among them five children – were killed, and a further 20 were injured.
 De Portago's body was found near the car, severed in half.

+Enzo Ferrari was prosecuted on 11 counts of manslaughter.
+He was acquitted in 1961 after a panel of automobile engineers told the court that the blowout was probably caused by the car striking a "cat's eye" road marker.

-Furthermore, Dutchman Joseph Göttgens crashed his Triumph TR3 near Florence and would die of his injuries in a Florence hospital.
+Dutchman Josef Göttgens crashed his Triumph TR3 near Florence and later died of his injuries in a Florence hospital.

 When Taruffi arrived back in Brescia, he was dueling with von Trips but had a three-minute advantage over him due to a later start time.
 Gendebien finished third, completing a top three sweep for Ferrari.
 Maserati experienced a debacle with only Scarlatti arriving in Brescia in fourth place overall, followed 15 minutes later by the Porsche 550 RS of Umberto Maglioli.
 Taruffi reached Brescia after racing for 10 hours and 27 minutes after he left Brescia at 05:35.

 Three days after the race, the Italian government decreed the end of the Mille Miglia and banned all motor racing on the public roads of Italy.
 Taruffi thus became the last winner of this famous event.

 Classification

-Official Results
+Official results

 Of the 310 starters, 172 were classified as finishers.
 Therefore, only a selection of notable racers has been listed below.

 Class Winners are in Bold text.